acorello/Contacts.app/README.md

 - send request with HTTP methods not natively supported by HTML (eg. DELETE)
 - implement server-side valiadation of an individual fields and display of validation response

-## Project Goals
+## My Goals

 - see how HTMX facilitates a REST-ful (as Fielding's dissertation) architecture
-- practice fundamentals of web development in Go
+- practice fundamentals of web development in Go and its standard library
 - learn fundamentals of HTMX
-- learn Go standard library
-- practice my Go programming skills
-- draft the way I think a web-app and a project should be organized according to my take on DDD
+- draft a DDD-inspired project structure

-## Project Non-Goals
+## My Non-Goals

-- be a production-realistic example
+- be a production-realistic example (eg. don't worry about authentication, security, observability, testing, etc.)
-- authentication and security features
+- precise validation and error reporting
 - data-persistance
 - DRY-out all the things
 - …etc

 ## Constraints

-1. use only Go stdlib and don't spend time re-inventing a fancy web framework
+1. use only Go stdlib and don't spend time re-inventing a fancy web or validation framework

    1. therefore, I haven't used paths pattern-matching (eg. `/myentity/:id/property`).
 Instead I pass all the dynamic values in the URL query
    1. no reflection or generic logic to associate http-handlers with http methods.
 Instead I use a `switch-case` on the http-method value.